 First, we chain upward to the superclass, so Android can do any setup work it needs to have done.
 Then we initialize our HttpClient and format string as we did in the Weather demo.
-Next, we set up a background thread to monitor a ConcurrentLinkedQueue, looking for new events.
-As we'll see, the queue allows us to do the actual retrieval of weather in a separate thread than those used for the incoming IPC method calls from the WeatherPlus activity.

-The onCreate() method wraps up by preparing the location-monitoring logic, which will be discussed in greater detail in the chapter on location-based services.
+We then get the LocationManager instance for our application and request to get updates as our location changes, via the gps LocationProvider, which will be discussed in greater detail in the chapter on location-based services.